josephrexme/josephrex.me/content/post/2021-04-13-meaningless-creativity.md

 Regardless of the many responsibilities life may put on our shoulders, I believe we can always do those extra things we want to do when we lower our expectations.
-I lower my creative expectation by starting little projects and knowing I may not complete them in an expected.
-But this does not matter as long as I make fractional contributions until I have a majestic piece.
+I lower my creative expectation by starting little projects and knowing I may not complete them in an expected time.
+However, this does not matter as long as I make fractional contributions until I have a majestic piece.

 [1]: https://www.josephrex.me/life-with-segmented-purpose/